CrunchyData/postgres-operator/docs/content/architecture/provisioning.md

 time.
 This allows it to catch up to the current primary.
 - Once the replica has recovered, it joins the primary as a streaming replica!

-If pgMonitor is enabled, a `collect` sidecar is also added to the replica Deployment.
+If pgMonitor is enabled, an `exporter` sidecar is also added to the replica Deployment.

 Scaling down works in the opposite way: